Pablo Hernández (footballer, born 1985): International career

 After close observation by Spain national team manager Luis Aragonés during his time at Getafe, Hernández was picked for the 32-man provisional squad for UEFA Euro 2008, but did not make the final cut.
 On 5 June 2009, he was called to represent the country at the 2009 FIFA Confederations Cup in South Africa as a replacement for injured Andrés Iniesta, by new boss Vicente del Bosque.
 He earned his first cap on the 20th, coming on as a substitute for club teammate David Villa in the 60th minute of the last group stage match, a 2–0 defeat of the hosts.

 Hernández scored his only international goal on 18 November 2009, playing the entire second half of the 5–1 friendly win in Austria and closing the scoresheet.

 Playing style

 In 2016, the Yorkshire Evening Post described Hernández as the "most creative player in the Championship," due largely to his runs behind the defence, skill at picking out dangerous passes in open play and aptitude at taking corners and other free kicks.

 Coaching career

 On 5 June 2024, after one year acting as an ambassador of Castellón, Hernández was appointed head coach of the reserves in the Tercera Federación.
 In his first season in charge, he led the side to a first-ever promotion to Segunda Federación.

-On 16 September 2025, Hernández was named caretaker manager of the first team, replacing the sacked Johan Plat.
+Hernández was named caretaker manager of the first team on 16 September 2025, replacing the sacked Johan Plat.
 On his debut as a professional four days later, he oversaw a 3–1 away win over Cultural y Deportiva Leonesa, their first of the campaign.
 On 12 November, he was confirmed in the position until June 2026.

+On 17 June 2026, after taking Castellón to the promotion play-offs, Hernández renewed his contract until 2029.